jjwhite/EngineeringManager/daily_framework.md

 ## People
 - Who do I need to follow up with?
 - Does anyone need feedback today?
+- Hiring: do I need to look for candidates or follow up with any?
+Always move quickly.

 ## Administrative
 - Are there any messages, emails, tags that I need to follow up on?